 The history of Vandinter Semo goes back to the year 1914.
-In that year, Messrs Zwaan and De Wiljes started their business in seed production and seed trade in Scheemda, Groningen.
-Over 100 years and several name changes later, seed production and seed trade are still the most important core activities of the current Vandinter Semo.
-Admittedly, the modest seed trade firm from then has become one of the largest producers and processors of seeds in the Netherlands and far beyond.
-And also the range of services has expanded with seed cleaning, seed coating and seed packaging.
-Moreover, Vandinter Semo has a high-quality laboratory to support the breeding programme.
+In that year, Zwaan and De Wiljes started their business in seed cultivation and seed trading in Scheemda, Groningen.
+Over 100 years and several name changes later, seed cultivation and seed trading are still the most important core activities of the current Vandinter Semo.
+Certainly, the modest seed trade firm since then has become one of the largest producers and processors of seeds in the Netherlands and far beyond.
+Moreover, the range of services has expanded with seed cleaning, seed coating, and seed packaging.
+Additionally, Vandinter Semo has a high-quality laboratory to support the breeding program.

 There is a substantial ambition hidden in the Vandinter Semo mission.
 Our aim is namely to contribute to a healthy and sustainable crop cultivation.